Saturday, 24 January 2026

 We washed and dried the cutlery by hand and sometimes Jayne and I would dance round the kitchen, waving the tea towels like veils.
 Even Jon, the miserable chef, would laugh.

 From the dining-room in the evenings I could watch the flying foxes swarming in to roost in the trees.
-After supper while I cleaned up I could hear Alan at the organ or the band which came over from Mackay once a week tuning up.
-We danced to the music and cooled off in the pool while the guests looked on.
+After supper while I cleared my tables I could hear Alan at the organ or the band which came over from Mackay once a week and played covers of current pop songs.
+Later in the evening, we staff did silly dances to the music and cooled off in the pool while the guests looked on enviously.

 When I first arrived we wore our own clothes for work but, as the place smartened up and a new dining-room was opened, uniforms were made in a tropically patterned material, with shirts for the men and dresses for the women – short blue ones in the day and long red ones at night.